CES Evaluation FAQ

-STEP 4: The interview will take up to 3 hours.
+STEP 4: After you complete the questionnaire, they will email you with a time for the online video conference interview (which takes place a few weeks later).
+The interview will take up to 3 hours.
 It will be one-on-one via online video with a counselor.

 STEP 5: They will send you a list of classes with the ones they recommend for you check-marked or circled.
 Please forward the list to us (or take a picture and email it to us).

 STEP 6: You need to start taking the classes.